bhchiang/rt/README.md

 ## Items

-- [ ] Use pytree-compatible data classes instead of manually packing
+- [ ] Use data classes (registered as pytrees) and namedtuples instead of manual packing
+- [ ] Benchmark full JIT performance

 ## Usage